chiggy69/chiggy69.github.io/content/authors/admin/_index.md

   url: https://www.microsoft.com/en-in/msidc/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Computer Vision, Continual Learning and Biometric Identification.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Computer Vision
-- Computational Linguistics
+- Continual Learning
-- Information Retrieval
+- Biometric Identification

 # Education to show in About widget
 education: